AndrewMagerman/wizard-book-study/homework_planner/homework.md

 - do First Midterm

-We **review** this work on Review Meeting on Wednesday 19th May, 18.30 CET
+We **review** this work on Review Meeting Week 5 on Wednesday 9th June, 18.30 CET

 ## Week 6 (Generic Operators)